MuhammedZohaib/My-Second-Brain/OOP/Java Dump.md

 ```

 `java.lang` is a default package it is automatically imported.
-String are non-primtitve data types they have there own methods and properties.
+String are non-primitive data types they have there own methods and properties.
-Non-Primitive datatypes are also known as Reference datatyes.
+Non-Primitive datatypes are also known as Reference datatypes.
 The variables in a class are known as attributes.
-To create a String as a attribute we need to make `Constructor` because `String ` is a refrence datatype and is a type of `class`
+To create a String as a attribute we need to make `Constructor` because `String ` is a reference datatype and is a type of `class`

 we can make more than one object from a object.

-Difference b/w value type and refrence type.
+Difference b/w value type and reference type.

 Write Attributes first and then methods in a class.
 The order doesn't matter in java we can call method anywhere in the class.